DecisiveAI/staging-mdai-docs-v2/content/overview/architecture.md

 [Prometheus](https://prometheus.io) is an open-source monitoring and alerting toolkit designed for reliability and scalability in dynamic environments like Kubernetes.
 It excels at collecting and storing time-series data, enabling real-time monitoring, querying, and alerting based on application metrics, service health, and resource utilization.

-## Why use these technologies together?
+## Why Use These Technologies Together?

+Together, these technologies give us a whole that's more powerful than its parts.

 ### Unified Observability
 Integrating Prometheus, OTel, and Kubernetes allows for unified observability across the entire application stack.
 You can collect metrics, traces, and logs from Kubernetes resources, containerized applications, and infrastructure components, providing holistic insights into system health, performance, and behavior.